UNSW-CEEM/nempy/paper.md

 intervals.
 However, the highest and lowest priced intervals of the simpler model are significantly lower.
 The average historical price is 81.4 $/MWh, the average price of the full featured model is 81.3 $/MWh, and the average price of the simpler model is 75.0 $/MWh.
-The close match between the results of the full featured model and actual prices allows for the attribution of the deviation of the simpler model explicitly to the simplification that have been made.
+The close match between the results of the full featured model and actual prices allows for the attribution of the deviation of the simpler model explicitly to the simplifications that have been made.

 ![Dispatch price results from the New South Wales region for 1000 randomly selected intervals in the 2019 calendar year.
   The actual prices, prior to scaling or capping, are also shown for comparison.
 Results from two Nempy models are